mezau532/smart_commuter/README.md

 ## Week 3 Report
 ### What we have been working on
-We have been learning about android/mobile development, since no one on our team has previous experience with it and we have decided on using Xamarin (a Visual studio tool for ios/android/UWP development) we have been experimenting with making simple apps to get an understanding of what is required for the UI and the backend to work.
+We have been learning about android/mobile development, since no one on our team has previous experience with it and we have decided on using Android Studio (a Visual studio tool for android development) we have been experimenting with making simple apps to get an understanding of what is required for the UI and the backend to work.
 We also spent time designing the project.
 ### Challenges
 The main challenges we have run into have been with setting up Visual Studio and just not having experience with android development.